rafaeltonholo/svg-to-compose/README.md

 With that in mind, what if we could also avoid using our old approach to import icons to our project, and now rely on `ImageVector`s and creating the icons using Kotlin, following the same approach that is made for all Material Icons, from Google.

-There are a few plugins available to make that so, but usually they doesn't optmize the svg first before converting it to Jetpack Compose Icons.
+There are existing plugins available, but they usually don't optimize the svg before converting it to Jetpack Compose Icons.

 This library adds that functionallity.

 ## Installation
 As this is just a shell script, the installation is very simple:
-1. Download the s2c script in this repository and save it in any place of your computer
+1. Download the s2c script from this repository and save it in your preferred folder
 2. Give execution permission to the script:
 ```sh
 chmod +x s2c